Service Bus Authentication and Authorization

 Applications can authenticate to Microsoft Azure Service Bus using either Shared Access Signature (SAS) authentication, or by authenticating through the Microsoft Azure Active Directory Access Control (also known as Access Control Service or ACS).
 Shared Access Signature authentication enables applications to authenticate to Service Bus using an access key configured on the namespace, or on the entity with which specific rights are associated.
 You can then use this key to generate a Shared Access Signature token that clients can use to authenticate to Service Bus.

 SAS provides a simple, flexible, and easy-to-use authentication scheme for Service Bus.
 Applications can use SAS in scenarios in which they do not need to manage the notion of an authorized “user.”

 You can configure keys for SAS on a Service Bus namespace.
 The key applies to all messaging entities in that namespace.
 You can also configure keys on Service Bus queues, topics, and notification hubs.
-Support for Service Bus relays will be added in the near future.
+SAS is also supported on Service Bus relays.

 To use SAS, you can configure a SharedAccessAuthorizationRule object on a namespace, queue, topic, or notification hub that consists of the following:

 PrimaryKey is a cryptographic key used to sign/validate SAS tokens.

 SecondaryKey is a cryptographic key used to sign/validate SAS tokens.

 Rights representing the collection of Listen, Send, or Manage rights granted.